September 1991 Mineriad: Riots

 On September 25, 1991, the miners, mostly from Petroșani and Târgu Jiu, hijacked two trains bound for Bucharest and marched toward the government's capitol building, asking to meet with officials, a demand ignored by the government.

 In Bucharest's Victory Square, in front of the capitol building, the crowd, estimated at 10,000 people (mostly miners, but also some Bucharesters), began throwing stones and petrol bombs at the government buildings, setting a corner of the building in fire.
 The miners were armed with sticks, metal pipes, chains, rubber hoses and axes, and were equipped with helmets and rubber boots.

 The police began fighting the miners and used tear gas to disperse the crowds, an action which was successful toward the evening.
 However, the miners later reassembled in front of the Television building.

 President Iliescu responded with an address on public radio, in which he made an appeal for law and order and for "rational behavior and patriotic feeling".
 Prime Minister Roman condemned the violence and asked them not to let passions dominate.

 The following day, on September 26, Prime Minister Roman was forced to resign.
 Nevertheless, the riots continued as the miners continued to arrive in Bucharest and demand President Ion Iliescu's resignation as well.
 Clashes between the protesters, the Police and Army continued throughout the city, as the miners attempted to break into the Parliament building.
 The government building was surrounded by tanks and defended with tear gas.

-Ion Iliescu eventually met with a representative group of miners and told them that all their demands would be, but riots continued for the rest of the day.
+Ion Iliescu eventually met with a representative group of miners and told them that all their demands would be met, but riots continued for the rest of the day.

 Protests continued for a third day around the Cotroceni Palace, as the miners, continuing to demand Iliescu's resignation, stormed the palace's gates and threw rocks at the security forces, which responded again with birdshots and tear gas.
 At the end of the day, miners began returning to Jiu Valley.

 On September 28, the remaining miners was dispersed from the University Square by the gendarmes, failing in their threat of remaining on the streets of Bucharest until President Iliescu resigned.